-- 1. complete an 'Upgrade Candidature from a Master to a PhD' application form and prepare your revised research proposal and evidence of outcomes where applicable - 2. provide these documents first to your supervisors for consideration and then to the head of school or postgraduate coordinator
+- complete an 'Upgrade Candidature from

+a Master to a PhD' application form and

+prepare your revised research proposal and

+evidence of outcomes where applicable

+- 2. provide these documents first to your supervisors for consideration and then to the head of school or postgraduate coordinator

-- 3. obtain the necessary endorsements and the supporting statement from your school (where applicable) and return the completed documentation to the Adelaide Graduate Centre, which will seek the endorsement of the Faculty Higher Degrees Committee and the Dean of Graduate Studies - 4. the Adelaide Graduate Centre will advise you in writing whether or not the transfer of your candidature has been approved - 5. where applicable, your maximum candidature duration and Research Training Program (RTP) entitlement will be reduced by the number of full-time equivalent (FTE) days for which you were enrolled in the master program - 6.
-Your milestones will be updated and may have new due dates.
-Please check your program and milestone details on Access Adelaide once vou have received confirmation of the transfer.
+- 3. obtain the necessary endorsements and the supporting statement from your

+- school (where applicable) and return the completed documentation to the Adelaide Graduate Research School, which will seek the endorsement of the Faculty Higher Degrees Committee and the Dean of Graduate Studies - 4. the Adelaide Graduate Research School will advise you in writing whether or not the transfer of your candidature has been approved - where applicable, your maximum candidature duration and Research Training Program (RTP) entitlement will be reduced by the number of full-time equivalent (FTE) days for which you were enrolled in the master program - Your milestones will be updated and may have new due dates.
+Please check your program and milestone details on MyAdelaide once you have received confirmation of the transfer.